How to Make a Family Routine That Works

 Best of all, when I started small with my routines, right away I was able to start doing some of the things I always wanted to do with my kids, but never found the time for before.

-The Big Routines are Built Out of Little Routines.
+The Big Routines are Built Out of Little Routines

 It’s much easier to make a daily routine if you’ve got a few smooth spots in your day.
 Make a few smaller routines and build around them.
 Instead of looking at your whole day lets look at some little pieces and smooth them out.

-Start making Your Routines:
+Start Making Your Daily Routines:

 - Write down a routine.
 This is key because when things start to go haywire and you’re really tired, you’ll want that cheat sheet to tell you what to do next.